From functional to usable: Redesigning a results view users called a game changer

 "New layout is so much easier to read and scan!"

-"A real improvement from the clunky layout"
+"A real improvement from the old layout"

 "This is so much better!
 I can document my findings and explain them to my manager."